josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 ---

-We knew our time with Griff was short, but we never suspected it was _that_ short.
+We knew our time with Griff was short, but we never suspected it was _this_ short.

 He had chronic kidney disease and GI tract issues.
 He'd been on a special diet and pills for years.
 His visits to the vet had become common.
-Still, most of the time, he still seemed more or less like his old self, albeit a little more timid, a little less energetic.
+Still, most of the time, he seemed more or less like his old self, albeit a little more timid, a little less energetic.

 Whenever we walked him, people would comment about how well he seemed to be getting around for his age; how spry he still seemed to be.

 But he was up and down.
 Things got better, then worse, then better again.

 We knew something was up.
 We were already trying to figure out what it was and get the proper treatment.
 Saturday was a bad day for him, but we took him in to the vet, as we often did.
 We got him what we thought he needed.
-We thought he'd bounce back after a good night's sleep.
+He didn't seem himself, but we thought he'd bounce back after a good night's sleep.

-We knew the end was in the foreseeable future, but we thought we had more time.
+We thought we had more time.

+We had plans in our head for how we'd handle the end; plans that we never got to do.

 _We thought we had more time_.

 ---

-There's a certain tone your partner can have in their voice; a primal cry, sacredly reserved for only the moments when something is seriously, horrifyingly wrong.
-The instant you hear it, you've already dropped everything you were doing and begun sprinting towards the sound before your brain even has time for to form a conscious thought.
+When you know somebody long enough, you get to know a certain tone they can have in their voice.
+It's one you recognize immediately and instinctively; a primal sound, reserved for only the moments when something is seriously, horrifyingly wrong.

-When you hear that...you know.
+It's the kind of sound that makes you drop everything you were doing and sprint towards it at full speed, even before you have time to consciously realize you're doing it.

+I knew.
+I knew before I knew.

 All of us cried all morning, and on and off ever since.
 I'm crying writing this.

 Our son has scarcely stopped talking about it.
 "Griff was the best part of my life," he told us at one point, through interminable sobs.
 He was up _hours_ later than normal on Sunday night, obviously exhausted but still inconsolable.
 The poor kid.

+He's not ok.
+None of us are.

 ---